mazen-mardini/libpahmm/README.md

 ```

 **Windows notice:** The library build-scripts (CMakeList.txt and setup.py) have not been tested
 on Windows, only on Linux and MacOS.
-Therefore the library *does not have official Windows support* at the time being.
+Therefore, the library *does not have official Windows support* at the time being.

 **C-library notice:** Currently there are no binary packages distributed for the C-library.
 If you wish to use libpahmm
 as a C-library, you could compile it yourself by following the instructions under the Compilation-section of this README.